Homecoming and Family Weekend 2019

 The university recognizes that a significant part of a student’s academic and social integration experiences occur outside the classroom and that the residence hall environment is a key engagement tool in this process.
 Residence Life staff are available to assist students with roommate problems or room changes, and with any kind of physical difficulty with the livability of a room.

-If your student is living in a residence hall, his or her mail will be delivered to the CSU Post Office located on the first floor of the Thurmond Center.
-All students living on-campus are required to have a CSU mailbox number.
+If your student is living in a residence hall, his or her mail will be delivered to the CSU Post Office located on the first floor of the Student Center.
 This is how your student’s address should appear on any mail you send for it to be received in a timely fashion:

 While CSU Campus Security officers are not commissioned police officers under South Carolina statutes, the university has an excellent working relationship with North Charleston law enforcement agencies and first responders.
 Campus Security personnel are trained in first aid, CPR, victim concerns, crisis intervention, defensive tactics, alcohol and drug identification and patrol and security procedures.Tip: Students have access to 27 emergency call boxes in various locations to provide immediate interaction and assistance.
 Additionally, there are 54 courtesy phones throughout the residence halls to contact Campus Security.